 Until it closed in the mid-1980s, Kommer’s Grocery was its own town, in a small way.
 It sat at a crossroads 10 miles north of Metropolis and drew people from the surrounding rural area for groceries and gossip — and barbed wire, too, if you needed that.

 Gerald Kommer hadn’t even reached his 10th birthday when his mom, Reba, would step out for errands and leave him to run the store.
 “My dad was always outside in the barn or in the shop working on a car.
 If I needed him, he was available.
 Honestly, I don’t hardly remember a day that I didn’t work in the store.”

 I photographed Gerald, his mother Reba and his grandmother Wanda in 1982, sitting in their usual spot at the back of the store.
-I was working on a documentary photography project, an effort to record the dozens of mom-and-pop grocery markets you could still find in southern and central Illinois, as well as parts of Missouri and Kentucky.
+I was a college photography student working on a documentary project, an effort to record the dozens of mom-and-pop grocery markets you could still find in southern and central Illinois, as well as parts of Missouri and Kentucky.

-I returned to the project this summer, curious about what had happened to these wonderful places.
-I didn’t assume anything, I knew most of them — and the people, too — would be gone.
-The idea was to create a visual timeline with two points 35 years apart.
+I’ve returned to the project recently, curious about what had happened to these wonderful places.
+I didn’t assume anything, I knew most of them would be gone and most likely, the people too.
+The idea was to create a visual timeline with two points decades apart.

-I took Gerald’s picture again in March.
-His mother and grandmother long passed, this time it was by himself on the site where the store had been, and he told me about growing up there.
+Gerald’s mother and grandmother had long passed when I photographed him again.
+This time it was by himself on the site where the store had been, and he told me about growing up there.